 THE LYMPHATIC AND BLOOD CIRCULATORY SYSTEMS

-The Lymphatic System is an integral part of the human body’s circulatory system and plays a critical part of the immune system, regulating blood pressure and supporting many bodily functions.
+The Lymphatic System is an integral part of the human body’s circulatory system and plays a critical part in the immune system, regulating blood pressure and supporting many bodily functions.
 Your lymphatic system is responsible for moving lymph, which is a watery clear liquid, through its own one-way valves through vessels.

 The Lymphatic System works to protect the body from infections and diseases caused by toxins and bacteria that pass into the lymph fluid.
-This fluid passes through lymph nodes where white blood cells attack intruders to destroy them.
+This fluid passes through lymph nodes, where white blood cells attack intruders to destroy them.

 What are White Blood Cells?

 Where do they come from?
-Cells originate in bone marrow which is found in the centre of our bones, they start off as stem cells which split to form Lymphoid Stem Cells, these cells then develop into lymphocytes which is one of many types of White Blood Cells.
-There are B cells and T cells, for those interested, there are websites that explain more).
+Cells originate in bone marrow which is found in the centre of our bones.
+They start off as stem cells, which split to form Lymphoid Stem Cells.
+These cells then develop into lymphocytes, which are one of many types of White Blood Cells.
+There are B cells and T cells (for those interested, there are websites that explain more).

-As the lymphatic system has no pump to move lymph, it relies on muscles contracting and relaxing and body movement to move lymph to veins at the base of the neck where lymph containing waste is returned into the bloodstream.
+As the lymphatic system has no pump to move lymph, it relies on muscles contracting and relaxing, and body movement, to move lymph to veins at the base of the neck, where lymph containing waste is returned into the bloodstream.
 Once the lymphatic waste is in the circulatory system, the heart pumps the waste to the kidneys where it is excreted with urine, and via the bowels.
 In addition, waste is also exhaled from the lungs and sweat glands.